dsintheocean/dsintheocean/README.md

 With a master's degree in Engineering, I have established a strong tech foundation and intuitive expertise.
 My previous roles have further enriched my skill set, endowing me with excellent leadership, technical aptitude, and a keen understanding of business and strategic planning.

 If you're looking for a collaborator who can bring data to life and drive business growth through insights, please feel free to reach out.
-I'm always open to new opportunities and collaborations.
+I'm always open to new interesting opportunities and collaborations.

 ---